rain2591/ABadAvatarHDD-rain2591/README.md

 2) Power on your Xbox360 and wait for ABadAvatarHDD to load into Aurora Dashboard
 3) Configure your Content Paths to add your games to the Aurora Dashboard
 4) Play ;)
+5) Incase your X360 s not up to date then ensure your console has the Avatar update data.
+If you don't have an HDD, you may need to install the official offline System Update 17559 on a formatted USB.

 *IMPORTANT NOTE*